doitdiy-ai/pi-boot-and-encrypt/README.md

     > encrypt
   - It'll start up the encrypt.sh script, which does the steps needed to encrypt the main file system.
   - Some steps are time-consuming.
-In particular creating a backup of the file system before encryption, and then copying that backup into the encrypted file system, will take about 5 mintues each.
+In particular creating a backup of the file system before encryption, and then copying that backup into the encrypted file system, will take about 5 minutes each.
   - After filesystem checks, reduction of the filesystem and the creation of a backup, the script will ask you for confirmation to created the encrypted filesystem and then you'll need to enter a passphrase. __Make it a strong passphrase and remember it!__ This passphrase provides protection against decryption of the main file system.
   - After the main file system is encrypted, you'll have to enter that passphrase to unlock it.
 After that, the backup of the main file system is copied back into the main file system.
 Again, this'll take about 4 - 5 minutes.
   - Then, system will reboot into the main file system